just1and0/React-Native-Paystack-WebView/readme.md

 Add React-Native-Paystack-WebView to your project by running;

+`npm install React-Native-Paystack-WebView`

-$  npm install React-Native-Paystack-WebView or
+or

-$ yarn add React-Native-Paystack-WebView
+`yarn add React-Native-Paystack-WebView`

-> and that's it, you're all good to go!
+ and that's it, you're all good to go!

 ### [](https://github.com/just1and0/React-Native-Paystack-WebView#usage)Usage